RVignesh5/RVignesh5/README.md

 # Vignesh

 ## About Me
 I'm Vignesh, a final year BCA student at DRBCCC Hindu College.
 I have a passion for programming and a keen interest in various technologies.
-My skills include developing applications using Python, C++, Perl, Java, and PHP.
+My skills include developing applications using Python, MySql, C++, Perl, Java, and PHP.
 I'm also proficient in using Microsoft Office applications for various tasks.

 ## Skills
 - Python